Thijs Dallinga: Toulouse

 On 1 July 2022, Dallinga signed with Toulouse in France.
 He made his competitive debut on the opening day of the 2022–23 Ligue 1, immediately scoring his first goal for the club after being assisted by compatriot Branco van den Boomen in a 1–1 home draw against Nice.

 On 29 April 2023, Dallinga won the Coupe de France with Toulouse.
 Dallinga was the top scorer of the 2022–23 edition of the competition with six goals, including two goals he scored in the final against Nantes.
 Dallinga was praised for his brace as the Coupe de France was Toulouse's first major trophy since its establishment in 1970.
 Later that year, on 21 September, he scored his first goal in European competitions in a 1–1 away draw against Union Saint-Gilloise in the Europa League.

 Bologna

 On 23 July 2024, Dallinga joined Italian side Bologna, for a reported transfer fee of €18 million including bonuses.
 On 21 January 2025, he scored his first Champions League goal in a 2–1 victory over Borussia Dortmund.

+Loan to Köln

+On 17 August 2026, Dallinga joined Bundesliga side 1.
+FC Köln on a season-long loan with an option to buy.